nlovas/backend-practise/README.md

 ### Backend

-To run the backend, go to /api and use the command `node index.js`
+To run the backend, go to /api and use the command `npm start`

 ### Website